zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 **********

-The Zephyr kernel supports the handling of hardware interrupts and software interrupts by interrupt handlers, known as *Interrupt Service Routines* (ISRs).
+The Zephyr kernel supports the handling of hardware interrupts and software interrupts by interrupt handlers, also known as ISRs.
 Interrupt handling takes precedence over task and fiber processing, so that an ISR preempts the currently scheduled task or fiber whenever it needs to run.
 The kernel also supports nested interrupt handling, allowing a higher priority ISR to interrupt the execution of a lower priority ISR, should the need arise.

 The nanokernel supplies ISRs for a few interrupt sources (IRQs), such as the hardware timer device and system console device.
 The ISRs for all other IRQs